codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 [...]
 ```

->Note that full parallel mode is a way to run pipelines that is  **incompatible** with the parallel steps shown in the previous section (which used the `type: parallel`, `matrix`, `scale` attributes).
-The two modes *cannot* be mixed together.
-You *must* use one or the other in a single CI/CD pipeline but not both at the same time.

 In full parallel mode, the order of steps inside the `codefresh.yml` is **not** affecting the order of execution at all.
 The Codefresh pipeline engine instead:

 1. Evaluates all steps conditions *at the same* time